 This is shaping up to be the worst year for the Republicans in a generation.

-And they're gonna do everything that they can.
+And they're going to do everything that they can.

 There's a whole lot of people today.

-They're gonna watch the first 15 minutes of our broadcast today and say, isn't that interesting?
+They're going to watch the first 15 minutes of our broadcast today and say, isn't that interesting?

-We're 19 days before an election, and they hype this uh potential threat to the NFL.
+We're 19 days before an election, and they hype this potential threat to the NFL.

 It is interesting that these things always seem to spike right before an election.

-The uh FBI is talking to some uh some guy in Milwaukee, uh young adult in Milwaukee, who supposedly is responsible for these dirty bomb threats being on uh on a website to blow up uh sever set off these dirty bombs, seven NFL stadiums.
+The FBI is talking to some guy in Milwaukee, a young adult in Milwaukee, who supposedly is responsible for these dirty bomb threats being on a website to blow up several set off these dirty bombs, seven NFL stadiums.

-Of course, the uh federal government uh saying the threat is not credible, yet uh yet the forehead there implying uh that the administration is hyping this, uh so and I'm sure it won't be long if it hasn't happened already that some Democrats on their kook blogs are gonna blame this as a row of dirty trick.
+And I'm sure it won't be long if it hasn't happened already, that some Democrats on their Kook blogs are going to blame this as a Rove dirty trick.

 Meanwhile.